 - A network printer is used.

-- User preferences on this printer, such as duplex settings, are modified.
+- User preferences for this printer, such as duplex settings, are modified.

-In order to opt in to this optimization, the following key should be added to the app.config file, depending on the version of .NET Framework:
+In order to opt in to this optimization, the following key should be added to the app.config file, depending on your version of .NET Framework.

 .NET Framework 4.5.2: